Do Go On - 207 - The Golden State Killer

 That's a big day of ransacking.

-or one of those tins, like the tins of mince.
+or one of those tins, like the tins of mints?

 Imagine carrying around all this stuff.

-Yeah, to make a nest and attract a mate.
-Yeah, oh
+To make a nest and attract a mate.

 Yeah, it's a magpie.